Report prompts calls for immediate moratorium until full extent of the risk can be properly assessed

 Re-injection of the enormous quantities of toxic waste water produced by fracking is now widely accepted as the cause for a huge increase in earthquakes in states such as Ohio and Oklahoma.

-This worrying phenomenon was highlighted in this paper in the Bulletin of the Seismological Society of America, and subsequently reported in Time Magazine.
-There are other reports in USA Today and Forbes.
+in the Bulletin of the Seismological Society of America, and subsequently reported in Time Magazine.
+There are other reports in USA Today

 In the UK the current plan for disposing of fracking waste water, which returns to the surface contaminated with chemicals, hydrocarbons, heavy metals and radioactive materials, is to treat it at designated treatment plants.
 However, in a fully developed fracking industry billions of gallons of water needs to be disposed of every week.
 There are very few water treatment plants in the UK – and doubt as to whether they will actually be able to clean the toxic waste water produced from fracking wells at all.
 So if this industry is to grow in this country, it is very likely that re-injection of waste water will be the only viable option for disposal.
 Given the UK’s fractured and unpredictable geology, this may well result in similar environmental impacts that are being felt across the USA from re-injection.